Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays

 \subsection{$\nu-N$ cross section}

-In this section, we would consider the collision of UHE neutrino with nucleon in the atmosphere.
-Taking the parton distribution functions (PDF), $f_q(x, \hat{Q}^2)$, for a quark, $q$, in nucleon, $N$, the total cross sections for electroweak sphaleron and microscopic blackhole are respectively are obtained after the PDF convolution for nucleon:
+The $\nu-N$ cross section can be obtained by taking the parton distribution functions (PDF), $f_q(x, \hat{Q}^2)$, for a quark, $q$, in nucleon, $N$.
+The total cross sections for electroweak sphaleron and microscopic black hole are respectively given after the PDF convolution for nucleon:

-where the parton level cross sections are given in Eq.~\ref{eq:sph} and Eq.~\ref{eq:bh}, respectively for sphaleron and black hole.
+where $\hat{s}=2x m_N E_{\rm lab}$.
+The parton level cross sections are given in Eq.~\ref{eq:sph} and Eq.~\ref{eq:bh}, respectively.
 The input parameters are $m_N$ (the mass of Nucleon), $E_{\rm lab}$ (the collision energy in lab frame) and $\hat{s}$ (the collision energy at the parton level).
-The minimum energy for making black hole (sphaleron) is controlled by $x_{\rm min}={\rm Min}[\hat{s}/(2m_N E_{\rm lab})]$.
-It is noted that if we set the unknown parameter of the sphaleron cross section $p \sim \mathcal{O}(1)$, the values of cross sections for sphaleron and black hole are numerically close to each other with $M_{\text{D}}\sim \mathcal{O}(1)$ TeV.
-However, black hole production overtakes the sphaleron production eventually when the collision energy grows further out to a higher energy regime.
-However, the luminosity of UHE cosmic ray itself would reduce its size at a high energy domain beyond TeV, the total event rates would stay similar for sphaleron and black hole.
+The minimum energy for making a black hole (sphaleron) is controlled by $x_{\rm min}={\rm Min}[\hat{s}/(2m_N E_{\rm lab})]$.
+It is noted that if we set the unknown parameter of the sphaleron cross section $p \sim \mathcal{O}(1)$, the values of cross sections for sphaleron and black hole are numerically close to each other with $M_{{\rm D}}\sim \mathcal{O}(1)$ TeV.
+Even though the production cross section for black holes eventually overtakes the sphaleron production, the luminosity of {UHE neutrino} becomes smaller at higher energies therefore the total event rates stay similar for the two different cases.